 Sticky Cookies:

-If your cookies turn out sticky, this is because either they have too much liquid or they were not baked long enough.
+If your cookies turn out sticky, they either have too much liquid or were not baked long enough.

-Fixing this problem is really easy.
-I recommend adding a bit more flour to the dough and always make sure that you bake the cookies for the full recommended time.
-(Note oven temperatures can vary wildly.
+Fixing this problem is easy.
+I recommend adding more flour to the dough and always ensure you bake the cookies for the full recommended time.
+(Note: oven temperatures can vary wildly.
 See my note above in the Flat Cookies section about occasionally checking your oven temperature to make sure your oven is accurate.)

 My Favorite Gluten Free Flour Blends for Cookies:

 Choosing what gluten free flour blend is vital to having success with a recipe.
 I always recommend using the blend suggested by the recipe creator.
-If you can't, I will share that these blends are my go-to blends for cookies.
-If you are looking for more guidance, I wrote up a great gluten free flour guide that will share what flour blends work best in what kind of gluten free baked recipes.
+If you can’t, I will share that these blends are my go-to blends for cookies.
+If you need more guidance, I wrote a great gluten free flour guide that will share what flour blends work best in what kind of gluten free baked recipes.

 - Bob's Red Mill 1:1